 - 2. Record the values in the DPS field of the Identify Namespace Data structure.
 Note that in NVMe v1.4 the DPS value is reported in the DPS field of the Identify Namespace Data Structure In earlier versions of the specification the DPS value is reported in the Formatted LBA Size field of the Identify Namespace data structure. - 3.
 Configure the NVMe Host to issue a Write command to the controller in order to write a known data pattern to an LBA range. - 4.
 Configure the NVMe Host to issue a Read command to the controller specifying the same LBA range which was written in step 4. - 5.
-Configure the NVMe Host to issue a Format NVM Command with an LBAF Supported by the DUT, SES=111b and FFFFFFFh for the namespace ID. - 6.
+Configure the NVMe Host to issue a Format NVM Command with an LBAF Supported by the DUT, SES=111b and FFFFFFFh for the namespace ID if FNA bit 3 is cleared to '0'.
+If FNA bit 3 is set to '1' issuea Format NVM Command to the current active namespace. - 6.
 Configure the NVMe Host to issue a Read command to the controller specifying the same LBA range which was written in step 4. - 7.
 Perform a Format NVM operation to restore the DPS settings for the Namespace that were recorded in Step 2.